canitry/RenderingJournal/cse168finalproject.md

 For the preliminary results:

-I have integrated an IMGUI interface through which I can adjust the light intensities of the scene.
+I have integrated an IMGUI interface through which I can adjust the light intensities of the directional lights of the scene.

 ![](FinalProject/interfaceImage)

-Parsing for `precomp on` has been added to `SceneLoader` (default is off) as a command to add to `.test` files to determine whether there should be precomputation and relighting for the scene or not.
+Parsing for `precomp` has been added to `SceneLoader` (default is off) as a command to add to `.test` files to determine whether there should be precomputation and relighting for the scene or not.

+The code for the pathtracer so far has been refactored to no longer do progressive rendering.

 I have also implemented basic relighting from a few point lights as can be viewed in the demo video below.

 ![](FinalProject/basicRelight)

-Point lights and directional lights have been implemented in the direct lighting and path-tracer implementations as specified in the UCSD Online extra credit for the previous assignments.
+Directional lights have been implemented in the direct lighting and path-tracer implementations as specified in the UCSD Online extra credit for the previous assignments.

 ![](FinalProject/pointandDirLight)